NguyenDu2309/CoreBankingApi/README.md

-An simple CoreBankingAPI, running with .NET Aspire
+A simple CoreBankingAPI, running with .NET Aspire